 Poster printing for presentations

-The OSR Research Grant is NOT designed to cover the following:
+OSR Research Grants are NOT designed to cover the following:

 - Costs associated with class projects, class assignments or any activities that are associated with a traditional "in the classroom" course